Cubic surfaces failing the integral Hasse principle: Examples of Brauer--Manin obstructions

-The following two results show that the surfaces $\mathcal U_{\ell,p,q}$ are everywhere locally soluble and always have an obstruction to strong/weak approximation.
-Moreover, $\mathcal{U}_{\ell,p,q}$ should have a rational point (see Remark \ref{remark: CT conj implies that Ulpq has a rational point}), but there may be an integral Brauer--Manin obstruction to the integral Hasse principle on a different choice of integral model.
+The following two results show that the surfaces $\mathcal U_{\ell,p,q}$ are everywhere locally soluble, there is no obstruction to the integral Hasse principal for $\mathcal U_{\ell,p,q}$, but they always have an obstruction to integral strong approximation off $\infty$.
+Moreover, $\mathcal{U}_{\ell,p,q}$ should have a rational point (see Remark \ref{remark: CT conj implies that Ulpq has a rational point}), but there may be an integral Brauer--Manin obstruction to the integral Hasse principle on a different choice of integral model for $U_{\ell,p,q}$.

 \begin{lemma} The affine cubic $\mathcal U_{\ell,p,q}$ is everywhere integrally locally soluble. \end{lemma}

 \begin{proof} Let $\mathcal{X}:=\mathcal{X}_{\ell,p,q}$ and $\mathcal{U}:= \mathcal{X}\setminus \mathcal{C}$ where $\mathcal{C}$ is the curve given by $x_{1}=0$ on $\mathcal{X}$.
 Local solubility at the archimedean place is immediate.
 For $v \not \in \{3,\ell,p,q\}$ $\mathcal X$, $\mathcal U$ and $\mathcal C$ have good reduction.
 The Hasse--Weil bound for genus $1$ curves and Weil's Theorem \cite[Thm.~27.1]{Man86}, for smooth cubic surfaces gives